alexay-nesterenko/pega-streaming-framework/README.md

 )</code></pre>
 In this scenario the function receives two additional parameters:
 1. Reference to XML Stream rule to be used.
 Access to XML Stream rule is implemented through **D_Stream** node-level Data Page rule.
 This Data page parses XML Stream rule "on-the-fly" and caches it as a **java.util.Map** object instance, so it can be reused for multiple transformations later.
-2. Optionally, a list of additional transformation modes can be provided, which controlls such aspects as elements sorting, preserving required fields, setting default values and so on.
+2. Optionally, a list of additional transformation modes can be provided, which controls such aspects as elements sorting, preserving required fields, setting default values and so on.
 ## Challenges I ran into
 Unfortunately XSLT-approach has one major performance issue, which is represented on the next picture:
 ![XSLT-transformation approach performance issue](https://raw.githubusercontent.com/alexay-nesterenko/pega-streaming-framework/master/problem.png "XSLT-transformation approach performance issue")